Super $q$-Howe duality and web categories: The diagrammatic categories

 \begin{itemize} \item The objects of $\InSpf$ are finite (possibly empty) sequences $\vec{k}\in X^L$ with entries from $X$ for some $L\in\Z_{\geq 0}$, together with a zero object.
 We display the entries of $\vec{k}$ ordered from left to right according to their appearance in $\vec{k}$.

-\item The morphism space $\Hom_{\InSpf}(\vec{k},\vec{l})$ from $\vec{k}$ to $\vec{l}$ is the $\C_q$-vector space spanned by isotopy classes\footnote{We require that isotopies preserve the upward orientations and the boundary of green-red webs.} of planar, upwards oriented, trivalent graphs with edges labeled by positive integers and colored black, green or red, with bottom boundary $\vec{k}$ and top boundary $\vec{l}$.
-More precisely, we only allow webs that can be obtained by composition $\circ$ (vertical gluing) and tensoring $\otimes$ (horizontal juxtaposition) of the following basic pieces (including the empty diagram).
+\item The morphism space $\Hom_{\InSpf}(\vec{k},\vec{l})$ from $\vec{k}$ to $\vec{l}$ is the $\C_q$-vector space spanned by isotopy classes\footnote{We require that isotopies preserve the upward orientations and the boundary of green--red webs.} of planar, upward-oriented, trivalent graphs with edges labeled by positive integers and colored black, green or red, with bottom boundary $\vec{k}$ and top boundary $\vec{l}$.
+More precisely, we only allow webs that can be obtained by composition $\circ$ (vertical gluing) and taking the monoidal product $\otimes$ (horizontal juxtaposition) of the following basic pieces (including the empty diagram).

 Let $k,l\in\Z_{\geq 2}$, then the generators are